steveklabnik/history-of-rust/index.md

 - As things change, the paradigm (and hence the epoch) changes

-# Totally not Marx

-> The history of all hitherto existing Rust is the history of 1.0 shipping
-> struggles.

 # Epoch Rust

 Rust has undergone four epochs so far: